onewed/unitycoin/README.md

 Ultimately, the governance of Unity Coin will be decentralized, and facilitated by the Unity Coin Foundation.

-Visit the [Unity Coin ICO site][unity coin] for more information on the presale and primary crowdsale details.
-Also, [our whitepaper is available][unitycoin whitepaper].
+~Visit the [Unity Coin ICO site][unity coin] for more information on the presale and primary crowdsale details.~

+Our crowdsale has been postphoned until 2018.
+Thank you to everyone interested and excited in our vision.

 ## Contracts
 Please see the [contracts/](contracts) directory.

 ## Bounty Program
-We want your input!
-If you're interested, please see the [Unity Coin bounty program][bounty program] for participation details and instructions.
+~We want your input!
+If you're interested, please see the [Unity Coin bounty program][bounty program] for participation details and instructions.~

+Our crowdsale has been postphoned until 2018.
+All bug bounty submissions already received (thank you!) will be included for consideration at that time.
+We will be reviewing our bounty reward structure at that time as well, due to feedback received.

 ## Overview
 There are two primary contracts: `UnityToken.sol` (ERC-20 compliant token) and `UnitySale.sol` (the crowdsale contract).
 Additionally, there is a simple shared interface defined in `IRefundHandler.sol` that allows `UnityToken` and `UnitySale` to communicate refund requests and exchange wei contributions for received tokens.
 This refund mechanism will be triggered in the event that our sale goals are not met.